K10shah/PiTransfer/README.md

 This program has been tested for transferring data between 1Tb external harddrives as well.
 The program needs more refining and flexibility, any changes are welcomed.
+I will soon post the configuration of LCD and buttons on Raspberry pi.